dant00ine/iOSFriendFinder/README.md

     open friendFinder.xcworkspace
 `

-Once you've opened the project this way onece, you will be able to open it as you would normally.
+Once you've opened the project this way once, you will be able to open it as you would normally.

 Because we are using cocoapods (a swift/objC dependency manager), XCode needs to know meta-information not included in the base project directory.
 Thus, you will receive errors about missing dependencies if you try to open the project as you normally would in XCode.

+*Note* the app could probably be better organized from an MVC perspective so don't take too many tips from that...